Hip Dislocation – A Runner’s Manual to Treating and Preventing This Injury

 For this reason, it is very important to be safe when running, as there are many potential injuries that can come about as a result of improper running techniques.
 Fortunately, many of the most common running injuries are very mild, causing inflammation and being treatable with noninvasive methods.
 However, there is always the possibility of more severe injury when engaging in full-body exercises like running.

 Hip dislocation is one of the most severe injuries that can come about from running.
 Fortunately, it’s very rare, but if it does occur, the effects it has on your running ability and general well-being are devastating.
 Incredible pain and a complete inability to run or walk will come as a result, and a trip to the hospital is needed to treat it.
-This article will explain what hip dislocation is, how runners become afflicted with it, and how it is treated.
-It will also cover some tips for easing back into a running routine after dislocating a hip.
+This article will explain what dislocation is, how runners become afflicted with it, and how it is treated.
+It will also cover some tips for easing back into a running routine.

 What is Hip Dislocation?

 Your femur, or leg bone, is connected to your hip with a ball and socket joint.
-When your hip is dislocated, the ball shape on the tip of your femur pops out of the socket joint of your pelvis, or hip bone.
+When the bone is dislocated, the ball shape on the tip of your femur pops out of the socket joint of your pelvis.
 This socket is referred to as the acetabulum.
-Depending on how the femur becomes dislocated from the hip, the dislocation is referred to as either posterior hip dislocation or anterior hip dislocation.
-Posterior hip dislocation refers to the femur shifting backwards from the hip, and anterior hip dislocation refers to the femur shifting forwards.
+Depending on how the femur becomes dislocated, this is referred to as either posterior or anterior.
+Posterior dislocation refers to the femur shifting backwards from the hip, and anterior refers to the femur shifting forwards.

-The most common form of hip dislocation is posterior dislocation, making up about 90% of hip dislocation injuries.
-With posterior hip dislocation, the femur is pushed backward; your leg will be fixed in a straight position, and your foot may be bent inward.
-Depending on the severity of the dislocation, you may still be able to bear weight and walk around, but more severe dislocations may have fractures, rendering walking impossible.
+The most common form is posterior dislocation, making up about 90% of hip injuries.
+With posterior, the femur is pushed backward; your leg will be fixed in a straight position, and your foot may be bent inward.
+Depending on the severity, you may still be able to bear weight and walk around, but more severe may have fractures, rendering walking impossible.